Eritrea: Tourism

 Tourism made up 2% of Eritrea's economy up to 1997.
 After 1998, revenue from the industry fell to one-quarter of 1997 levels.
 In 2006, it made up less than 1% of the country's GDP.

 Eritrea is a member of World Tourism Organization which calculated that the country's international tourism receipts in 2002 were US$73 million.
 Sources from 2015 state that most tourists are members of the Eritrean diaspora.
 Overall visitors have steadily increased in recent years and annual visitors were 142,000 as of 2016.

 Tourism in Eritrea has seen increased attention in later years.
 For instance, in 2019, the country was added to National Geographics Cool List.
 Highlighted areas included the capital, Asmara, known for its art deco architecture; the Dahlak Islands; and the country's wilderness areas.
 Lonely Planet also lists the capital Asmara, the Dahlak Islands, the city of Massawa and archeological sites as top attractions.

-The nation's flag carrier, Eritrean Airlines, had no scheduled service as of July 2023.
-International visitors rely on alternatives such as Ethiopian Airlines and Turkish Airlines, to get to the country.
+The nation's flagship carrier, Eritrean Airlines, had no scheduled service as of July 2023.
+International visitors rely on alternatives such as Ethiopian Airlines and Turkish Airlines to get to the country.

 The government has started a twenty-year tourism development plan entitled "the 2020 Eritrea Tourism Development Plan" to develop the country's tourist industry, aiming to enhance the rich cultural and natural resources of the country.
-The country is a participant in many tourism trade fairs to promote the tourism of the country.
+The country participates in many trade fairs to promote its tourist industry.